mjborelli/ECO395M_HW2/Do/Homework_2.md

 ![](Homework_2_files/figure-markdown_strict/history_bar-1.png)

+Having a previous breast biopsy or surgery doesn’t seem to have too much of an impact on future cancer diagnoses, as there is about a 1% difference in diagnosis rate.

 -   Breast Cancer Symptoms

 ![](Homework_2_files/figure-markdown_strict/symptoms_bar-1.png)

+People who have had previous symptoms (coded as 2 here) are diagnosed with breast cancer at a 2% higher rate.
+This difference might or might not be statistically significant.

 -   Menopause Status

 ![](Homework_2_files/figure-markdown_strict/menopause_bar-1.png)

+Most of the classifications for menopause status are the same, but people who are post menopausal with unknown hormone treatment seem to have a significantly higher diagnosis rate.

 -   Breast Density Classification

 ![](Homework_2_files/figure-markdown_strict/density_bar-1.png)

+People classified as Breast Density 4 (Extremely Dense) seem to have a significantly higher diagnosis rate.
+On the other hand, people classified as Breast Density 1 (Almost Entirely Fatty) look to have a much lower rate of breast cancer diagnoses.

 ### Importance of Risk Factors